-A prime example of the need for such studies are the splitter/combiner beam-lines for the Cornell Brookhaven Energy-recovery-linac Test Accelerator~\cite{cbetaprl2020,Gulliford:2020jxj}.
-The compact nature of these beam-lines, together strict transverse uniformity specifications, resulted in the use of 3D tracking models for the 42, 78, 114 and 150~MeV electrons for the magnet designs.
-In fact, the design criteria were achieved through the introduction of angled chamfers on the ends of the poles for the purpose of shaping the fringe fields, based on the tracking results~\cite{Crittenden:2018zgj,Crittenden:2017wur}.
-In addition to the two element model improvements cited above, Bmad provides for fringe field shape parameters which were used effectively in the CBETA lattice model~\footnote{Private communication from J.S.~Berg of Brookhaven National Laboratory}.
+A prime example of the need for such studies are the splitter/combiner beam-lines for the Cornell Brookhaven Energy-recovery-linac Test Accelerator\cite{cbetaprl2020,Gulliford:2020jxj}.
+The compact nature of these beam-lines, together strict transverse uniformity specifications, resulted in the use of 3D tracking models to design the transport magnets for the 42, 78, 114 and 150~MeV electron beams.
+In fact, the design criteria were achieved through the introduction of angled chamfers on the ends of the poles for the purpose of shaping the fringe fields, based on the tracking results\cite{Crittenden:2018zgj,Crittenden:2017wur}.
+In addition to the two element model improvements cited above, the Bmad library provides for fringe field shape parameters which were used effectively in the CBETA lattice model\footnote{Private communication from J.S.~Berg of Brookhaven National Laboratory}.

-An extensive study comparing various methods of producing and applying transfer maps, including from discrete field tables, has been performed for the non-scaling fixed-field alternating-gradient accelerator EMMA~\cite{PhysRevSTAB.15.044001}.
-Much work on avoiding numerical noise in generating reliable transfer maps from discrete field maps by using Maxwell's equations to interpolate inward from a bounding surface far from the magnet axis has also been done~\cite{Mitchell:ICAP2015-THBJI3,Mitchell:2011px,Mitchell:2010cu,Venturininima1999,mitchellthesis}, and citations therein.
+An extensive study comparing various methods of producing and applying transfer maps, including from discrete field tables, has been performed for the non-scaling fixed-field alternating-gradient accelerator EMMA\cite{PhysRevSTAB.15.044001}.
+Much work on avoiding numerical noise in generating reliable transfer maps from discrete field maps by using Maxwell's equations to interpolate inward from a bounding surface far from the magnet axis has also been done\cite{Mitchell:ICAP2015-THBJI3,Mitchell:2011px,Mitchell:2010cu,Venturininima1999,mitchellthesis}.

 We look forward in the near future to applying the model refinement and diagnostics described here to both field-map tracking and implementation of multipole content in the magnetic lattice elements for the relatively recently installed south arc region of CESR.
 While we do not have specific expectations of surprises, we find value in the results of such a first-time study, even when they affirm the validity of past approximations for some applications.